-Complaint handling is now very topical for the following reasons:
+Complaint handling is important for the following reasons:

 - The Australian Standard for Complaint Handling, AS ISO 10,002-2006, requires that that all staff who have contact with customers and complainants should be trained in complaint handling (see 5.3.4 of the Standard).

-- Compliance with the new Australian Standard may be mandatory (depending the on the industry your organisation operates in).
+- Compliance with the new Australian Standard may be mandatory.

-- Turnover or attrition will often decrease when complaint handling staff receive relevant training and engagement rates will improve.
+- Turnover or attrition will often decrease when complaint handling staff receive relevant training.

 - Companies can save costs and increase profits by managing complaints effectively.